TheArtificial/theartificial.nl/source/blog/2016/09-13-not-your-pipelline.html.md

 ---
-title: "Your Pipeline Is Not the Problem"
+title: "Hiring Women Isn't an Accident"
 category: thoughts
 tags: hiring, recruiting, culture, women
 author: shannon
 ---

 This year marks my tenth year out of university.
 It’s also my tenth year as a full-time designer.
 I’ve been around.
 I’ve worked in-house.
 I’ve consulted.
 I’ve worked in advertising and in UX.
 I’ve designed social networks for cats and music lovers.
 I’ve designed game UI and interfaces for financial analysts.
 I’ve choreographed experiences in retail and predicted tech trends that we’re finally seeing come to life.
 I’ve worked with clients on three continents.

 Then I decided I wanted to do something more than design.
 I decided to build a great company.
 For the past three and a half years, I’ve been doing just that.
 This summer, we decided to get serious about growth, and, after combing through hundreds of résumés, we’ve brought on an intern and two new full time employees.
 Somehow, unexpectedly and unintentionally, all of our new hires are women.